Skip to main content

 Action 2: undertake an evaluation of the period dignity grant for the period 2018 to 2022 and use the findings of the evaluation to inform a strategic, longer-term approach to the provision of period products across Wales

 The evaluation report was published in October 2023.
-We have reviewed the report and are looking how to implement the recommendations made, where appropriate.
+We have made progress against the following actions.

 Guidance and reducing stigma